wp-plugins/slidr/readme.txt

 * It can display entries without photos.
 For example, you can show the titles and excerpts of your recent posts (or custom posts) and style them however you like.
 * Using a special function you can override the text output for each item.
 For example, instead of the item's title and excerpt you can show an icon, some static text or something else.
 * You can add your custom class on each shortcode, to style each carousel differently.
+* If you are a theme developer, you can pass your own default values through your theme's functions.php for "Slidr for Gallery" option.
 * Works on every recent version of all popular browsers (Firefox, Chrome, Internet Explorer, Opera, Safari) and it even supports Internet Explorer 8.

 == Installation ==